Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Preliminaries

 Proofs car be found in Appendix \ref{saduality3} ,\ref{sduality}.
 These results allow computing robust value and Q-functions.
-Close to our work, \cite{derman2021twice,kumar2022efficient} also consider $L_p$-norms but do not assume that robust kernel belongs to the simplex.
-In that sense, their formulation is a relaxation of the framework of RMPDs.
-Using this relaxation, closed forms of robust Bellman operator can be obtained, see \citet[Thm.~1]{kumar2022efficient}.
-In our work, we assume a valid transition kernel in the simplex ($P_{s, a}\geq 0$ or $P_{s }\geq 0$ for respectively $sa-$ or $s-$ rectangular cases), leading to a dual form that has no closed form but which is a simple scalar optimisation problem.
-A complete discussion can be found in Appendix \ref{comparaison}. \looseness=-1 Finally, we denote robust $Q$ function for $sa-$ and $s-$ rectangular respectively $Q_{sa}^\pi$ and $Q_s^\pi$ and we define them from robust value function $V_{sa}^\pi$, $V_{s}^\pi$ as : \looseness=-1
+Close to our work, \cite{derman2021twice,kumar2022efficient} do not assume that robust kernel belongs to the simplex and in that sense, their formulation is a relaxation of the framework of RMPDs.
+Using this relaxation, closed form of robust Bellman operator can be obtained, see Th.~1 in \citet{kumar2022efficient}.
+In our work, we assume a valid transition kernel in the simplex ($P_{s, a}\geq 0$ or $P_{s }\geq 0$ for respectively $sa-$ or $s-$ rectangular case.) that leads to dual form that has not a closed form but which is a simple scalar optimization problem.
+A complete discussion can be found in Appendix \ref{comparaison}.